 You should now see a message stating that your payroll setup is complete.

 Once you enter all of the necessary employee, payroll, and tax information, it’s time to start using Patriot to manage your payroll.
-Follow these steps to run your first payroll with Patriot:
+Follow these steps to run payroll with Patriot:

 Input the Hours the Employee Worked

 If you are integrating time-tracking software, the hours should populate automatically.
-Patriot offers a time and attendance software that lets employees clock in and out from their employee portal.
-Then, you approve the hours.
+Patriot even offers a time and attendance solution (priced at $6 plus $2 per employee monthly) that lets employees clock in and out from the employee portal.

 Review Payroll & Submit

 Congratulations!
 You just ran your first payroll with Patriot Payroll.
-After this, you can print the payroll, review the register or tax bill, or run other reports.
-If you have contractors, you’ll run a separate payroll to pay them.
+After this, you can print the payroll, review the pay register, or run other reports.
+If you have contractors, you can either process a separate payroll to pay them or include them in your employee payroll runs.
 You’ll find that doing payroll with payroll software is much easier than doing it without.
 Payroll services make the process much smoother.